-If you believe you have a valuable intellectual property (IP) that your competitors might steal or use for profit, and if that can result in losses for you, here is what you must know about it.
+If you believe you have valuable property that your competitors might steal or use for profit, and if that can result in losses, here is what you must know about it.

-Every country has its set of intellectual property laws that protect inventions, creative designs, product designs, brand images and names, trademarks and other confidential information that is a product of the human mind’s genius.
+Every country has its set of laws that protect inventions, creative designs, product designs, brand images and names, trademarks, and other confidential information that is a product of the human mind’s genius.
 These laws protect entrepreneurs and businesses from fraudsters and other copycats who tend to make gains from others’ original ideas.

-If you have a business, a unique product design or theme, you can rely on copyright or patent laws to protect them.
-You can also use intellectual property laws to protect confidential information like recipes or chemical formulae used in manufacturing your products.
-At the same time businesses should also respect the rights of other business’ intellectual property.
+If you have a business, unique product design, or theme, you can rely on copyright or patent laws to protect them.
+You can also use the laws to protect confidential information like recipes or chemical formulae used in manufacturing your products.
+At the same time, businesses should also respect the rights of other businesses.

-Articles, white papers and photographs that are published on the internet can also be protected by intellectual property laws.
-The laws are applicable to all kinds of material including music, audio, video and text on the internet.
-Although it is common for photographs on the internet to be copied and used, with or without the trademark logo, it is best to avid copying and using photographs, texts, quotations and images without the copyright owner’s permission.
+Applicable laws can also protect articles, white papers, and photographs published online.
+The laws apply to all kinds of material, including music, audio, video, and text on the internet.
+However, it is common for online photographs to be copied and used with or without the trademark logo.
+It is best to avoid copying and using photographs, texts, quotations, and images without the copyright owner’s permission.

-If you think you have a valuable idea or invention, or any other intellectual property that should be protected from competitors, it is important to get it patented immediately.
-Talk to a patent or trademark lawyer as soon as you can and get your rights over the invention.
-But if the product or a similar one has already been copyrighted by someone else, you will not be able to copyright it again.
+If you think you have a valuable idea, invention, or other property to protect from competitors, applying for a patent immediately is crucial.
+Talk to a patent or trademark lawyer and immediately get your rights over the invention.
+However, if someone already has a copyright or patent on the product, you cannot copyright it again.

-The following tools may be useful in conducting investigations involving intellectual property.
+The following resources may help you conduct investigations involving such property.

-U.S. Patent and Trademark Office – The United States Patent and Trademark Office provides patent and trademark protection to inventors and businesses for their inventions and corporate and product identification.
-The United States Patent and Trademark Office works through preservation, classification and dissemination of patent information to encourage innovation and the scientific and technical advancement of American industry.
+U.S. Patent and Trademark Office – The United States Patent and Trademark Office (USPO) provides patent and trademark protection to inventors and businesses for their inventions and corporate and product identification.
 This site provides access to free patent databases.